serrif/website/main/home.md

 layout: home

 hero:
-  image: /main/BacM6mm.png
+  image: ../assets/img/hero/BacM6mm.png
   callout:
-    alt: "An end-to-end creative platform"
-    text: for the spontaneous architect.
+    alt: "An end-to-end creative platform for the spontaneous architect."
   content: Founded upon the moral grounds of freedom, we serve as a catalyst for architecture; and allow our members to function with minimal governance.
+  button:
+      text: More about us
+      href: '../docs/'
 ---

 <div class="usa-alert usa-alert-success">